LiveContainer/livecontainer.github.io/docs/guides/tweaks.md

 LiveContainer provides a way to inject tweaks without injecting it to the app beforehand.
 Direct injection is still recommended as not all tweaks work correctly with LiveContainer's TweakLoader.

+LiveContainer comes with its own TweakLoader, which automatically load CydiaSubstrate and tweaks.
+TweakLoader is injected to every app you install.
+You can override TweakLoader.dylib symlink with your own implementation if you wish.

+`.dylib` files in Tweaks folder are global, they are loaded to all apps.
+You can create app-specific tweaks folder and switch between them instantly.

+To install tweaks, you can use the built-in tweak manager in LiveContainer, which will automatically sign tweaks as you import.
+Otherwise, you can manually add them and then use the tweak manager to sign them.

 ## Adding Tweaks

 :::note